 Total cholesterol is the sum of all the cholesterol within the blood.
-High total-cholesterol level may contribute to greater chance for heart disease.
+High total-cholesterol level may sometimes contribute to greater chance for heart disease.

-It is generally assumed that one with a total blood cholesterol level below 200 mg/dl (milligrams per deciliter) were at a lower risk for heart disease than those who has 200 mg/dl and above.
-However, it is not correct in every case, just read on to better understand how to read total-cholesterol.
+The total-cholesterol reading does not provide everything.
+It is generally assumption, one with a TC level below 200 mg/dl were at a lower heart-disease risk than those who has above this range.
+However, it is not correct in every case, just read on to understand how to read total-cholesterol.

 Understand total cholesterol

 There are two types of cholesterol; they are HDL-C and LDL-C. Additionally; each lipoprotein has triglyceride's loads.

 Generally, Friedewald Formula is used to calculate VLDL & LDL from total, HDL and triglycerides.

 VLDL-C = Triglycerides/5;

 LDL-C = Total cholesterol – (HDL-C + VLDL-C);

 For example, one has a total cholesterol number of 161, considered as a good number.
 It is lower than standard, which is less than 200 mg/dl.
 However, if the HDL contributes only 15 points of the total; it means high level of triglyceride is a major predictor of heart disease.
 As per the National Cholesterol Education Panel's suggestion, the HDL level of below 35 mg/dl is a chief risk factor for heart disease.
 Thus, a total cholesterol reading of 161 is considering being in the opposite end on the risk scale than you thought.